bbauska/meta-react-basics/README.md

 you learn how to re-use a single component with variations in its content.

-This has to do with data in components, but don't worry, we'll be getting to that later.
+This has to do with data in components, but don\'t worry, we\'ll be getting to that later.

 The third question is about the **props** object.
 It has been mentioned